cs10/fa25/syllabus.md

 General OH is intended for any course and content related questions.
 Here, you can get help with your code, debugging, understanding something conceptually, getting started on assignments, etc. General OH will be located in Soda-326

-#### Support OH
+#### Student Support OH

 These are intended for students to discuss their status in their class, catching up, discussing extenuating circumstances, requesting extensions, getting additional support, etc. Support OH is NOT for content related questions.
 So if you have questions about content, we will redirect you to General OH or Instructor OH

 #### Instructor OH

-Professor Garcia will be hosting Instructor OH (3 to 4PM on Wednesdays), which you may attend for more conceptual help (for instance, if you're confused about some topic, or want to go over practice problems) or to discuss more general topics (e.g. college advice or how you're doing in the class.)
-For help with specific assignments (labs and projects), you should attend Staff-OH.
+Professor Garcia will be hosting Instructor OH (2 to 3PM on Wednesdays in Soda Hall, Room 777), which you may attend for more conceptual help (for instance, if you're confused about some topic, or want to go over practice problems) or to discuss more general topics (e.g. college advice or how you're doing in the class or research opporunities).
+For help with specific assignments (labs and projects), you should attend General OH.

 ### Reading Quizzes